-What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Vision care (continued) from your EssentiaCare Healthy Benefits+ Visa® card.
-"Welcome to Medicare" preventive visit There is no The plan covers the one-time Welcome to 40% coinsurance for Medicare preventive visit.
-The visit includes the "Welcome to coinsurance, a review of your health, as well as education copayment, or Medicare" and counseling about the preventive services deductible for the preventive visit. you need (including certain screenings and "Welcome to 40% coinsurance for shots), and referrals for other care if needed.
-Medicare" a one-time preventive visit.
-Medicare-covered Important: We cover the Welcome to EKG screening if Medicare preventive visit only within the ordered as a result of first 12 months you have Medicare Part B. your "Welcome to When you make your appointment, let your Medicare" doctor's office know you would like to preventive visit. schedule your Welcome to Medicare Please refer to the preventive visit.
-"Outpatient diagnostic tests and
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (continued) from your EssentiaCare Healthy Benefits+ Visa® card.
+Welcome to Medicare" preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+40% coinsurance for the "Welcome to Medicare" preventive visit.
+40% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Please refer to the "Outpatient diagnostic tests and therapeutic services and supplies" section found in this Medical Benefits Chart for other EKGs.